 Actuarial Methods and Assumptions

 RHIPA

-Valuation date December 31, 2021
+Valuation date December 31, 2022

-Measurement date June 30, 2023
+Measurement date June 30, 2024

-Experience Study 2020, published July 20, 2021
+Experience Study 2022, published July 24, 2023

 Actuarial assumptions:

 Actuarial cost method Entry Age Normal

 Inflation rate 2.40 percent

 Long-term expected rate of return 6.90 percent

 Discount rate 6.90 percent

 Projected salary increases 3.40 percent

-Retiree healthcare participation 8-14 Years of Service: 10.0% 15-19 Years of Service: 11.0% 20-24 Years of Service 14.0% 25-29 Years of Service: 22.0% 30+ Years of Service: 27.0%
+Retiree healthcare participation 8-14 Years of Service: 10.0% 15-19 Years of Service: 11.0% 20-24 Years of Service 12.0% 25-29 Years of Service: 20.0% 30+ Years of Service: 25.0%

-Healthcare cost trend rate Applied at beginning of plan year, starting with 5.9% for 2021, decreasing to 4.7% for 2028, increasing to 4.8% for 2037, increasing to 4.9% for 2046, and decreasing to an ultimate rate of 3.9% for 2074 and beyond.
+Healthcare cost trend rate Applied at beginning of plan year, starting with 6.6% for 2023, increasing to 7.0% for 2024, decreasing to 4.2% for 2032, increasing to 4.3% for 2055, and decreasing to an ultimate rate of 3.8% for 2074 and beyond.

-Mortality Healthy retirees and beneficiaries: Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Mortality Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
 Active members: Pub-2010 Employee, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
-Disabled retirees: Pub-2010 Disabled Retiree, sex distinct, generational

-with Unisex, Social Security Data Scale, with job category

-adjustments and set-backs as described in the valuation.
+Disabled retirees: Pub-2010 Disabled Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.

 Actuarial valuations of an ongoing plan involve estimates of the value of projected benefits and assumptions about the probability of events far into the future.
-Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
+Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates.
+Are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The methods and assumptions shown above are based on the 2020 Experience Study, which reviewed experience for the four-year period ended on December 31, 2020.
+The methods and assumptions shown above are based on the 2022 Experience Study, which reviewed experience for the four-year period ended on December 31, 2022.

-Retiree Health Insurance Premium Account Single-Employer Other Postemployment Benefits Plan Notes to the Schedule of OPEB Amounts As of and for the Fiscal Year Ended June 30, 2023
+Retiree Health Insurance Premium Account Single-Employer Other Postemployment Benefits Plan Notes to the Schedule of OPEB Amounts As of and for the Fiscal Year Ended June 30, 2024